thomd/random-files-generator/README.md

 ## Usage

     Usage: files [options] [number-of-files/folders]

     Options:

       -f, --wordfile   Location of a wordfile
       -c, --content    Add Content to existing files -v, --version    Output version
       -h, --help       This message

 `files(1)` uses random words from a wordlist for naming files and folders.
-The content of each file is the same a the filename.
+The content of each file is the same as the filename.

 Out-of-the-box `files(1)` uses the standard OSX wordlist `/usr/share/dict/words`.
 If this wordlist does not exist, `files(1)` uses letters for naming files and folders.

-You may provide a own wordlist via
+You may provide an own wordlist via an environment variable `WORDLIST`

-    $ echo -e "foo
-    $ bar
-    $ baz" > ~/.my_own_private_wordlist
     $ export WORDLIST=~/.my_own_private_wordlist

 or provide words via STDIN:

-    $ files 10 <<< "foo"
+    $ cat wordlist.txt | files 10

 The three key parameter for generating files are

 * number of files
 * number of folders
-* number of files to be moved into these folders
+* number of files to be moved into the folders

-All three parameter are optional.
+All three parameter are optional (see Examples).

 ## Examples

-generate a random number of files and folders:
+Generate a random number of files and folders:

     $ files

-generate 10 files, some of them in folders:
+Generate 10 files, a random number of them in folders:

     $ files 10

-generate 10 files only:
+Generate 10 files only (no folders):

     $ files 10 0

-generate 10 files of which 6 files are in 2 folders:
+Generate 10 files of which 6 files are in 2 folders:

     $ files 10 2 6

-append furher content to all files in current working directory:
+Append further content to all files in current working directory:

     $ files -c

-generate files and folders using words from `mywords.txt`:
+Generate files and folders using words from `mywords.txt`:

     $ files -f mywords.txt
     $ cat mywords.txt | files                      # using STDIN

-generate 10 files using a single word "foo":
+Generate 10 files using a single word "foo":

     $ files 10 <<< "foo"
     $ echo -e "foo" | files 10                     # using STDIN